North Lombok Regency: History

-The Regency of West Lombok was established in 1958 and included the northwestern section of Lombok now established as the Regency of North Lombok.
-The West Lombok Administrative Region previously oversaw the West coast districts north of Ampenan and Sengigi - Pemenang, Tanjung, Gangga, Kayangan and Bayan.
+The Regency of West Lombok was established in 1958 and then included the northwestern section of Lombok, comprising the five West Coast districts north of Ampenan and Sengigi - Pemenang, Tanjung, Gangga, Kayangan and Bayan.

 In 1993 the West Lombok Regency was separated into two separate Regencies.
 As a consequence of the formation of the Government of Mataram city in year 2000, the capital of West Lombok Regency was moved from Mataram, West Lombok to Gerung in the south of the Regency.
 This move resulted the five districts in the northwestern end of the island being too far away from the services of the West Lombok Regency at Gerung.
 Subsequently, and with the full support of the local government of West Lombok Regency, North Lombok established its own regional government situated at Tanjung and now functions autonomously from the West Lombok Regency.
 The Regency was ratified by Law Number 26 Year 2008, creating the North Lombok Regency from within the existing boundaries of the West Lombok Regency.